Poland Cyber Threat Assessment - January 2026

 - Week 1 (01-07 JAN): Government services

-- Week 2 (08-14 JAN): Defense industrial base + ransomware
+- Week 2 (08-14 JAN): Defense industrial base and ransomware attacks

-- Week 3 (15-20 JAN): Energy sector + ICS probing
+- Week 3 (15-20 JAN): Energy sector and ICS probing

 2. Multi-Group Same-Day Operations: